sbalmt/xcheme/documents/operands.md

 ## Map operand

-The map operand is used when we want to group characters or strings in a _token_ directive, or a set of tokens in a _node_ directive.
+The map operand is used to group characters or strings in a _token_ directive, or a set of tokens in a _node_ directive.

 Syntax: